ademeglio/virtual-pets-amok/readMe.md

 # My Build Notes
   * Working with Siddiqa!

-[X] 1.
+* [X] 1.
 Add cages and litter box to the shelter
-[X] 2.
+* [X] 2.
 Add pets to those cages or litter box (PetBox).
 Need to be able to assign the pet to a particular cage or litterbox.
       * _Aaron helped guide me to a way to link the PetBox with the pet by using the PetBox object as a field in VirtualPet()_

-[X] The tick should
+* [X] The tick should
   * increment hunger over time as well as decrease happiness.
   * Then as hunger subsides, thirst increases along with waste.
   * Once waste reaches a certain level, it drops down which means the cage/litterbox is dirty. _Unless you walked the dog before you reach that level_.
   * As play increases, thirst and tired increases.
   * Robots don't get hungry, but they get bored and if they get bored they start to rust.

-[ ] petDeathI() if the pet dies, ~then it should be removed from the cage.
+* [x] petDeathI() if the pet dies, ~then it should be removed from the cage.
 You would have to be able to list a cage as empty or remove it from the shelter.~
 _On second thought, I thought it might be fun to just list the status as Dead... which means it may come back to life.
 Ever watch pet cemetery?_

-[x] Use a comparable!
+* [x] Used a comparable!
 When the pets are introduced, I sort the pets by name.
 I had to implement a Comparable in VirtualPet to make that work. _This only works during the introduction because of how I ended showing the status of the pets.
 I broke it into two parts, organic & robotic_.

 # Virtual Pets AMOK!
 Oh noes!
 Your virtual pet shelter has become a mess!